All About Eve

 Is it any good?

-ALL ABOUT EVE, with one of the most literate scripts ever written (by Joseph L. Mankiewicz, who also directed) is not just the finest backstage drama ever filmed, but also a compelling parable of ambition and loyalty.
+ALL ABOUT EVE has one of the most exceptional and most literate scripts ever written (by Joseph L. Mankiewicz, who also directed).
+This is not just the finest backstage drama ever filmed, but also a compelling parable of ambition and loyalty.
 Bette Davis is brilliant as Margo, bringing both the ferocity and the vulnerability of Margo to life.
 No one can forget her at the beginning of her party: "Fasten your seatbelts, it's going to be a bumpy night."
 She is the first to notice that Eve is not what she seems, but her friends assume it is just petty jealousy, and it only makes them want to protect Eve.
 Ultimately, the loyalty of all four friends keeps them together.
 And ultimately, Eve is reigned in by someone who is her equal, acidic columnist Addison De Witt (a silky George Saunders).

 All About Eve won six Academy Awards, including Best Picture, Best Supporting Actor (George Sanders), Best Screenplay, Best Direction, and Best Costume Design.
 Joseph L. Mankiewicz and his brother Herman (co-author of "Citizen Kane") were responsible for many of the finest scripts ever produced.
 And that is Marilyn Monroe in one of her earliest appearances, as Miss Caswell.

 Families can talk about...

 Families can talk about what actions are appropriate to realize ambition.
 Compare it to movies like Rudy, also about the achievement of a dream.
 It's not the dream that differs here as much as how it's achieved.
 It might be fun for kids to talk about the theater and how it differs from movies.
 Take them to a local production, or get a book of plays for children from the library and help them produce one.